 When you purchase tools for a DIY project you obviously have to consider your budget.
 In my experience, when it comes to buying tools and materials you really do “get what you pay for”.

-With that said, you can get some very good deals when the sales are on and it’s always a good idea to keep a lookout for promotional days at tool shops.
-I recently picked up an 18 volt battery drill, a very good quality laser level, battery handlamp and 1hr charger including a protective carry case all made by Dewalt for £240.
+With that said, you can get some very good deals when the sales are on.
+It’s always a good idea to keep a lookout for promotional days at tool shops.
+I recently picked up a DeWalt 18 volt battery drill, a quality laser level, battery handlamp and 1hr charger with a protective carry case for £240.
 Considering the laser level bought separately would have cost £130, I got a great deal.

-I would recommend buying tools that carry a British kite mark and take the time to read the instructions thoroughly so you are familiar with the safe use of the tool.
+I recommend buying tools that carry a British kite mark.
+Take the time to read the instructions thoroughly so you are familiar with the safe use of the tool.
 I’m big on safety so always wear the recommended gear such as safety goggles or glasses when doing DIY jobs.